prmanna/tech-book/content/docs/SystemDesign-Tips/_index.md

    Short for “distributed denial-of-service attack", a DDoS attack is a DoS attack in which the traffic flooding the target system comes from many different sources (like thousands of machines), making It much harder to defend against.

 4. **Redis**
 An in-memory key-value store.
 Does offer some persistent storage options but Is typically used as a really fast, best-effort caching solution, Redis is also often used to implement rate limiting.
-Learn more: https //redis.io/
+Learn more: https://redis.io/

 ### Publish/Subscribe Pattern